 I refreshed myself by reviewing instructional videos on the three versions of a Brummel splice that were required: the easier both-ends-of-the-rope-available method for most eyes, the thimble version, and the one-end-available method for the eyes at the opposite end to the thimbles.
 I find the latter method most challenging, seeming to require my brain to perform as many inside-out acrobatics as the rope.
+I threaded nylon chafe guard on the bridle legs before beginning, and there was no need to pre-thread the cones on, as the

-I threaded nylon chafe guard on the bridle legs before beginning, and there was no need to pre-thread the cones on, as the two coned segments had at least one end without a thimble.
+Shirley grabs a mid-project selfie with a freshly finished dunce cap. two coned segments had at least one end without a thimble.
 I kept the soft loops which, at about 8 inches diameter, were large enough to easily pass cones through when attaching or detaching segments.
 I also significantly increased the length of each splice's tail bury to add strength.